ow2-proactive/scheduling-abstraction-layer/documentation/2-clouds-endpoints.md

 #### 2.5- Get cloud locations endpoint:

-**Description**: Get the list of all locations of all registered clouds or related to a specified one
+**Description**: Get the list of locations of all registered clouds or related to a specified one

 **Path:**